DOI-ONRR/doi-extractives-data/research/14_sprint-inquisitive-impala/research_results.md

 # Methods and participants

 For this quick round of research, we conducted remote, 45-minute one-on-one interviews with four participants, where participants talked us through how they currently access and use natural resource revenue information.
-In some cases, participants shared their screens with us to show us their workflow, and in these cases we also asked them to navigate through the latest version of useiti.doi.gov to share their impressions.
+In some cases, participants shared their screens with us to show us their workflow, and in these cases we also asked them to navigate through the latest version of the site to share their impressions.

-While not actual users of the site, these four participants all follow @useiti_doi on Twitter, and spanned several of our target user groups: one journalist, one academic, one academic/advocate, and one tribal government/industry representative.
+While not actual users of the site, these four participants all follow [@useiti_doi](https://twitter.com/useiti_doi) on Twitter, and spanned several of our target user groups: one journalist, one academic, one academic/advocate, and one tribal government/industry representative.

+It's also worth mentioning that the official site name change from USEITI to Natural Resources Revenue Data and URL change from useiti.doi.gov to [revenuedata.doi.gov](revenuedata.doi.gov) occured halfway through this research sprint.

 # Findings